bernicecpz/Unofficial_Tembusu_Page/README.md

 + npm shrinkwrap is used in case of any packages that have a dependency of jquery 3, which may cause error of incompatability for twbs:bootstrap.
 + Depreciation warning for moment date format, need to change to __supported ISO8601 forms__, with anything else needing to be a __format string__.
   - Refer here for the known formats: http://momentjs.com/docs/#/parsing/string/
+  - Update, 29 July 2017: Will retain the current format of the time and date, as it fits our needs for our calendar feature

 # Resolved Issues